joe-jngigi/next_auth_V5/README.md

 ## Email Verification

 We need to send the email where we will use [Resend](https://resend.com/docs/send-with-nextjs) tool, that can allow one to send emails to you.
-For now, I can only send the verification email to myself since I don't have a domain
+For now, I can only send the verification email to myself since I don't have a domain.
+This doesn't require much of a technical explanation for now